If you’re feeling clueless about where your money goes each month, it’s difficult to create a savings plan that works in the short and long term.

 When you have a solid idea of how much you’re already spending, it’s time to determine an all-encompassing plan — one that incorporates the bills you have to pay and plans for the things you want both now and in the future.
 Think potential vacations, an emergency fund and even retirement planning, advises NerdWallet.com writer Bev O’Shea.

 According to Berger, your budget should be divided into three categories: future, essentials and discretionary spending.
 Your take-home pay should be divided among these areas by specific percentages: 50 percent to essentials; 20 percent to future; and up to, but never more than, 30 percent in the discretionary spending section.

 “Essential expenses should include four main categories: housing, transportation, groceries and utilities,” says Berger.

-Although it is intimidating, she advises strategizing ways to whittle down expensive debt such as switching high-interest credit cards to lower interest ones.
+Although it’s intimidating, she advises strategizing ways to whittle down expensive debt such as switching high-interest credit cards to lower-interest ones.

 “If you do have a ton of debt, you’re not doomed.
 But you should switch your budget up and put 30 percent of your take-home pay toward financial obligations and 20 percent toward discretionary spending,” advises Berger.

 The encouraging news is that when you know where your money is going, you can allocate enough money to paying off debt and make a meaningful dent.